 22.113(4) For a change that is subject to the requirements for a significant permit modification (see rule 567—22.113(455B)), the permittee shall submit to the department an application for a significant permit modification not later than three months after commencing operation of the changed source unless the existing Title V permit would prohibit such construction or change in operation, in which event the operation of the changed source may not commence until the department revises the permit.

-567—22.114(455B) Title V permit reopenings.
+567—22.114(455B) Title V permit re-openings.
+The provisions for Title V permit re-openings set forth in 40 CFR 70.6(f) are adopted by reference.

 567—22.115(455B) Suspension, termination, and revocation of Title V permits.